igormesaros84/Az204/Az-204/Cheat sheet.md

 ### **Question**: Your team has the ability to view resources and they are able to create support tickets for all subscriptions.
 What do you need to add to the Action section for the custom role?
 - "*/read","Microsoft.Support/*"

-### **Question**: Configure an ASP.Net Core application so that the uer's permission can be used with the Azure Blob container
+### **Question**: Configure an ASP.Net Core application so that the user's permission can be used with the Azure Blob container
 ![registered-app-permissions](Resources/registered-app-permissions-2.png)

 ### **Question**: Users must be able to log into the web application using their Azure Ad credentials.
 The personalization of the web application must be based on the membership in Active Directory groups.
 Configure the application manifest file.